pytorch/tutorials/advanced_source/privateuseone.rst

 Register device guard for the new backend
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Pytorch provides functionalities related to device, stream and event switching via DeviceGuard.
+PyTorch provides functionalities related to device, stream, and event switching via ``DeviceGuard``.
-This function is also applicable to PrivateUse1 Key.
+This function is also applicable to ``PrivateUse1`` Key.

 1. Inherit the ``DeviceGuardImplInterface`` class to implement the various general methods corresponding to the new backend.
 2. Call ``C10_REGISTER_GUARD_IMPL`` macro to complete dynamic registration.